Pinned Dennis Forbes ·

 Good job, chimps.
 You got your momentary big tough guy wins, while flushing the future of America down the toilet.

 Canada makes a small deal and suddenly we’re cancelling the Stanley Cup?
 Someone take grandpa’s phone away, he’s sundowning.
+It will be great for the world when that vile creep dies, but Americans are fooling themselves if they think that’s the end of it.

-On other news, right on target for the 2000 push-up challenge.
+In other news, right on target for the 2000 push-up challenge.
 It was looking grim over the first couple of days as muscle fatigue and pain made it seem unsustainable, but the conditioning started happening much quicker than I expected.

 Dennis Forbes ·